baldogiRichard/apex-copy-excel-to-ig/README.md

 # apex-copy-excel-to-ig

-This Dynamic Action plug-in helps to easily copy - paste, import and append Excel files and Interactive Grid (IG) reports together.
+This Dynamic Action plug-in supports Copy - Paste, Import and Appending actions from an Excel file to an editable Interactive Grid (IG) report.

+Minimum requirement: Oracle Application Expresss 19.1

+This plug-in uses the <a href="https://sheetjs.com//" rel="nofollow">SheetJS</a> library.

 # setup